fuzhufozhu/ali_lot/intl.en-US/Developer Guide (Cloud)/API reference/Manage devices/QueryDevicePropertiesData.md

 ## Limits {#section_hxf_qmp_1gb .section}

+-   This operation is only for Pro edition products.
 -   Up to 10 properties can be queried at a time.
 -   Up to 100 data records of each property can be queried at a time.